ParthMiyani/pnyx-app/deliverables/D1/planning.md

  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
  * How will you address the issue if one person doesn't contribute or is not responsive?

+**Communications:**
+* Meet team members at least once a week through Discord calls, but will be communicating through Discord text messages consistently (almost every day).
+* Meet PNYX partners at least once a week through Zoom calls (tentatively every Friday), other communication through emails.

+**Collaboration:**
+* Roles of interest (Assignment 1, Q8):
+  - Maroosh: Full-stack developer, Backend developer, Frontend developer, Database developer
+  - Lance: Frontend developer, Team manager
+* What can each member contribute to the team?
+(Assignment 1, Q9):
+  - Maroosh: I have experience in HTML, CSS, JavaScript, SQL (Postgres).
+I am currently taking CSC309, so I should be helpful in web programming by learning React, Django, and RESTful APIs.
+I am also a highly motivated individual and work well in a team setting.
+I am open to communication and receptive to advice and suggestions.
+** I NEED HELP ANSWERING THESE 2 QUESTIONS BELOW**
+* How are people held accountable for attending meetings, completing action items?
+Is there a moderator or process?
+ * How will you address the issue if one person doesn't contribute or is not responsive?

 ## Organisation Details

 #### Q11.
 How does your team fit within the overall team organisation of the partner?